 7. James R. Thompson Center

-In what appears to be an extraterrestrial dome of sorts, the James R. Thompson Center is an absolute marvel to visit.
+In what appears to be an extraterrestrial dome of sorts, the James R. Thompson Center is an absolute place to visit in Chicago.
 This postmodern architectural brilliance was designed by Helmut Jahn and it was designed to make a bold impression.
 This cool building in Chicago is characteristic of openness and transparency that aims to symbolize the state’s commitment to serving the people.
 There is an enormous skylit rotunda which is 160 feet (18.3 meters) in diameter and 13 stories high.
 It is lined with balconies and opens onto a large food court.
 The building is always bustling with a steady flow of people bringing new life.
 So, make sure you visit the James R. Thompson Center when you are in Chicago and have your mind blown with how gigantic it is.

 James R. Thompson Center